Hologos/shell-tea-timer/README.md

 What would you like to do?
 Start new session

-Choose a tea you want to brew:: Day Drinking Diva (raw, sheng)
+Choose a tea you want to brew: Day Drinking Diva (raw, sheng)

 Choose a pot you want to brew in: White Broken Zhong 100 ml